indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 ####[[⬆]](#toc) <a name='scalability'>Scalability:</a>
 * sticky/non-sticky sessions
 * Horizontal and vertical scaling
+* How to scaling database?
+(Replaciation and sharding).
-* For what is messanging?
+* For what is messaging?

 ####[[⬆]](#toc) <a name='transactions'>Transactions:</a>
 * What ACID?